jmil/Bioe421_521-MicrocontrollerApplications/Lab_10--GitWorkflows/Lab10--GitWorkflows.md

 	￼$ git config --global user.name "Jane Doe"
 	$ git config --global user.email janedoe@example.com
 	$ git config --list

+### Install Chromium Web Browser

+Github no longer supports older web browsers (sad!).
+So let's get a newer web browser for your Pi.
+You can't install Chrome, but you can install "the open-source project that forms the basis for Google Chrome" which is called Chromium.
+Yay for open source!

+	$ sudo apt-get update
+	$ sudo apt-get dist-upgrade
+	$ sudo apt-get install chromium-browser
+	$ sudo apt-get install ttf-mscorefonts-installer

+Check that it was installed correctly.
+You should now see it in `Menu -> Internet -> Chromium Web Browser`.
+Were you able to launch this browser?

 ###Using Github for your Final Project